juristr/juristr.github.com/content/blog/2019-03-04-rxjs-finalize-operator.md

   )
 ```

+How does `finalize` work?
+It basically adds a callback to the teardown of the Observable, via `subscription.add(fn)`.
+This guarantees it will be called on `error`, `complete`, and `unsubscription`.

+{{<stackblitz uid="edit/rxjs-finalize-operator">}}

 ## Conclusion

-The `finalize` operator is executed whenever **our Observable terminates**.
+Note, the `finalize` operator is executed whenever **our Observable terminates**.
 This is important!
 For Angular HTTP this works perfectly, because the `Observable` returned by the Angular HTTP service "completes" once the request is done.
 That might not be the case if you have a custom Observable.

 Check out [my corresponding video explaining the finalize operator](https://egghead.io/lessons/angular-execute-code-when-the-rxjs-observable-terminates-with-the-finalize-operator) or play directly with this Stackblitz code sample.

-{{<stackblitz uid="edit/rxjs-finalize-operator">}}

 Happy coding!

+_Thx [Ben Lesh](https://mobile.twitter.com/BenLesh) for suggesting updates on the article_